 We have also been pivotal in securing political support for the introduction of community radio across the UK.
 Our Community FM conferences in Manchester in 2004, 2005 and 2007 helped would-be licensees develop their station concepts and apply for licences for forthcoming start-ups.

-There are now nearly 200 full time stations live across the UK and as well as continuing to build our wealth of knowledge we are delivering the first UK qualitative community radio research pilot and developing our consultancy services.
+There are now over 200 full time stations live across the UK and as well as continuing to build our wealth of knowledge we are delivering the first UK qualitative community radio research pilot and developing our consultancy services.

 46 Oldham Street, Green Fish Resource Centre, Manchester, M4 1LE